gicking/STM8_Fault-Tolerant_SW/README.md

 - You name it...

+**Notes:**

-**Note:** as interrupt bugs are generally difficult to find, it is often helpful to set breakpoints inside unhandled ISR functions during the development phase.
+- As interrupt bugs are generally difficult to find, it is often helpful to set breakpoints inside unhandled ISR functions during the development phase.

+- For the [SDCC](https://sdcc.sourceforge.net/) toolchain a special feature allows to simplify/automate the treatment of unused interrupts, see [here](https://github.com/gicking/STM8_Fault-Tolerant_SW/issues/1).
+However, this is toolchain specific and does not work e.g. for [Cosmic](https://cosmic-software.com/stm8.php) toolchain

 ----